 History and Architectural Features

 The Ashley U.S. Courthouse was designed in the Beaux Art Classicism style of architecture by Graham H. Woolfall and built in 1932.
-The building, applauded for its efficiency in locating all Toledo federal offices under one roof, has elements of Early Classical Revival, Greek Revival, Federal, and Georgian architecture.
+The building has elements of Early Classical Revival, Greek Revival, Federal, and Georgian architecture.
 Virtually unchanged since its original construction, the courthouse design includes a buff-colored limestone veneer, a two-story exterior stone colonnade, and decorative public corridors and lobbies featuring terrazzo floors, marble wall veneers, bronze door frames, and decorative plaster panels.

 The shortcut for this page is www.gsa.gov/ashleyct.